 Rum Point Coral Head

-Day 2 - We did a Rum Point drift snorkel this day.
+We did a Rum Point drift snorkel on Grand Cayman.
 This was the best snorkel day we had the entire time on the island.

 We put in at the Cayman Kai Public Beach.
 There is an area where you can pick your way through on sandy patches from shore until you get out in enough water to pull on your fins.
 From there, swim straight out to the inside of the barrier reef and head west.
 It is not that far out to get to the reef area, 100 yards or less.
 The mild current runs from east to west toward Rum Point this time of year (June 2013), with winds from the east/southeast.
 Due to the fact that it is protected by the barrier reef, there is no significant wave action to be concerned about.
 I would guess that the total distance is a mile to the point. (*Note* I would not try to go outside, as the currents could be dangerous and you might not be able to get back to the inside for quite a long distance, especially at low tide!!!)